 - From a Web browser, connect to the vSphere Web Client or the Platform Services Controller.

 Option Description vSphere Web Client https://vc_hostname_or_IP/vsphere-client Platform Services Controller https://psc_hostname_or_IP/psc

 In an embedded deployment, the Platform Services Controller host name or IP address is the same as the vCenter Server host name or IP address.

 - Specify the user name and password for firstname.lastname@example.org or another member of the vCenter Single Sign-On Administrators group.

 If you specified a different domain during installation, log in as administrator@ mydomain.

-- Navigate to the Configuration UI.
+- Navigate to the vCenter Single Sign-On configuration UI.

 - From the Home menu, select Administration.

-- Under Single Sign On, click Configuration.
+- Under Single Sign-On, click Configuration.